poi-vrc/DressingTools/README.md

 - Centralized wearable configuration

 ## License ライセンス
-[tl;dr](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) This project is licensed under the GPLv3 License.
-Please make sure your project is licensed under the GPLv3 and published open-source to the users.
+This project is mainly licensed **under the GPLv3 License**. ([tl;dr](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3))) Please make sure your derived project is licensed under the GPLv3 and published open-source to the users.

+Please be noted that logo assets resources in the `logo` folder is [separately licensed under specific terms](logo/README.md) by **chocopoi**.

 Copyright (c) 2022-2023 poi-vrc.